Dwarves and Black Elves

 Lorenz Frølich, via Wikimedia Commons

 In the early times, before the world became hard and settled, this world flesh still rotted and out of it came maggots and worms.
 These worms grew and prospered in the earth below until they evolved into physically powerful and deviously clever sentient beings, far from their maggot origins.
-They are accustomed to darkness and to life below the surface of Midgard, residing in caves and digging vast mines within the remains of Ymir’s body, endlessly searching for riches hidden deep within the bones.
+They are accustomed to darkness and to life below the surface of Midgard, residing in caves and digging vast mines within the remains of Ymir’s body.
+They are the dwarves, or svartálfr.

 Svartalfheim and Nidavellir

-The subterranean home of the dwarves is called sometimes Nidavellir, ‘fields of the new moon’ or ‘dark fields’ and sometimes Svartálfheim, ‘home of the black elves’.
-This double naming of their home gives rise to much confusion.
-Are they one and the same place?
+The subterranean home of the dwarves is called both Nidavellir, ‘fields of the new moon’ or ‘dark fields’ and sometimes Svartálfheim, ‘home of the black elves’.
+This double naming of their home adds to the confusuion, but I do believe they are one and the same.
 The skalds are unclear and yet when the gods seek out the dwarves to aid in crafting their magic instruments, it is often to Svartálfheim they go.

 Whatever the name, their great forges and rich halls are deep below the surface of our world.
 There they store their vast hoards of precious gems, ores, and artefacts they have discovered or created.